 The Medicare Supplement Open Enrollment Period automatically starts the month you’re 65 and enrolled in Medicare Part B. If you defer Medicare Part B because, for example, you’re working and have employer-sponsored healthcare coverage, the period starts when you finally do elect Medicare Part B. This is a one-time, six-month enrollment window.
 After this period, you may not be able to buy a Medicare Supplement policy without answering health questions.
 If you’re able to buy one, it may cost more due to past or present health problems.

 Medicare Supplement Enrollment Exceptions

 Several states have exceptions to this.
 In California, you can switch your Medicare Supplement plans between carriers (as long as it’s not an upgrade) every year in the 60 days following your birthday with no medical underwriting.
 In Oregon, you have 30 days.
 In Missouri, you can switch within sixty days of your anniversary date of your initial effective date into a Medicare Supplement plan.
 Illinois, Idaho and Oregon also have what’s known as “Birthday Rule” provisions.
-Washington, New York, Connecticut, Minnesota, and Wisconsin also have special rules that may allow you to switch.
+Washington, New York, Connecticut, Maine, Minnesota, and Wisconsin also have special rules that may allow you to switch.
 Suppose you’re in any of these states.
 In that case, I highly suggest you speak to a representative from a Medicare Supplement insurance company or a Medicare insurance agent to help guide you through the process.
 Planning ahead is key here—don’t wait until the last minute or drop your current coverage without doing your homework or getting help.

 Medicare Supplement (Medigap) Guarantee Issue Rights